sous-chefs/pyenv/README.md

-  pyenv_version # pyenv version to run the script against environment   # Optional: Environment to setup to run the script user          # Optional: User to run as group         # Optional: Group to run as path          # Optional: Path to search for commands returns       # Optional: Expected return code
+  pyenv_version # pyenv version to run the script against environment   # Optional: Environment to setup to run the script user          # Optional: User to run as umask         # Optional: the umask to set before running the script group         # Optional: Group to run as path          # Optional: Path to search for commands returns       # Optional: Expected return code